MylesBorins/mylesborins.com/content/posts/deepDream.md

 A query or two brought me to [ryankennedyio/deepdream][dockerhub-repo] on [docker hub][dockerhub].
 Sadly the repo has no readme 😞.
 Thankfully after some Sherlocking I found the [repo on github][github-repo].
 The repo outlined the specific docker command that should be used to get things up and running.
 Everything works now and I can follow along.
 Below I will post my experiments... expect more as time goes on.

+The Creator of this repo wrote a great [blog post][ryan-blog] which goes quite a bit more in depth into getting things started.

 ![trippy-me](/images/trippy-me.jpg)

 [deepdream-github]: https://github.com/google/deepdream